RobbieTheWagner/PolymitaDemo/README.md

 Then find the JAR you just made and upload it.

 Upload POJO to Guvnor by jaring all files in **org.railinc.shipping** and going to localhost:8080/jboss-brms and uploading the jar as a POJO.

+### Upload Rules and Flows

+1. Add Guvnor to JBoss Developer Studio
+2. Upload rules to Guvnor
+3. Upload flows to Guvnor
+4. PNG all flows

+## Build Package in Guvnor

 ## Step 8: Add Guvnor to JBoss Developer Studio
 Create Guvnor repository in JBoss Developer Studio.
 Then add all rules and flows to the Guvnor.